lucagioacchini/moles-contour-finding/README.md

 #  Heuristic Contour Finding Algorithm for Moles Classification
 This work is part of the ICT for Health course at Politecnico di Torino.
-The main purpose of the work is to detect and classify the severity of moles pictures on the basis of their contour shape.
+The main purpose of the work is the development of a heuristic contour finding algorithm able to detect and classify the severity of moles starting from moles pictures.

-To see the full work please see the [documentation](https://github.com/lucagioacchini/moles-img-classifier/tree/master/docs/moles.pdf)
+To see the full work please see the [documentation](https://github.com/lucagioacchini/moles-contour-finding/tree/master/docs/moles.pdf)

 ##